celo-org/docs/docs/protocol/consensus/ultralight-sync.md

 ## Ultralight Sync Speed

-Ultralight nodes download approximately 17,000 times fewer headers than light nodes in order to sync the latest block on Celo mainnet with 5-second block periods and 1-day epochs.
+Ultralight nodes download approximately 17,000 times fewer headers than light nodes in order to sync the latest block on Celo Mainnet with 5-second block periods and 1-day epochs.

 :::tip note